dzhan27/gtp/README.md

     - a GUI will be loaded with inputs for initial game state configurations
     - Select a game from the drop down menu then press "run" to start simulation

-Learning Dynamics, Interaction Radius, Strategy Distribution, and Payodd Matrix can be adjusted througg GUI inputs.
+Learning Dynamics, Interaction Radius, Strategy Distribution, and Payoff Matrix can be adjusted through GUI inputs.
 In order to apply changes the current simulation must be stopped and reset to initial game state.
 All configurations must be applied before running the new simulation.